This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Peel and trim the ends off the carrots.
-Slice each carrot in half or into 2-inch long sections.
+1. Peel and trim the carrots, then slice them in half or into 2-inch pieces.
 Place on a parchment or foil-lined baking sheet.
-Drizzle olive oil and juice over the carrots and sprinkle them with salt and pepper.
-Use your hands to make sure the carrots are evenly coated.
+Drizzle with olive oil and grapefruit juice, then sprinkle with salt and pepper.
+Toss with your hands to coat evenly.

 rainbow carrots on a parchment lined baking sheet.